-HouseholdSize 1 Bed 2 Bed 3 Bed 4 Bed 6
+Household Size 1 Bed 2 Bed 4 Person House 3 Bed 5 Person House 4 Bed 6 Bed House

-4 Person House 5 Person House Bed House
+Single Person Х Х

-Single Person х Х
+Couple Х Х

-Couple Х x
+Single/Couple who are pregnant Х

-Single/Couple who are pregnant , x
+Single/Couple + 1 child X X

-Single/Couple 1+ child Х Х
+Single/Couple + 2 children X

-Single/Couple 2+ children х
+Single/Couple + 3 children X X

-Single/Couple + 3 children x х
+Single/Couple + 4 or more children Х

-Single/Couple + 4 or Х
+2 Single Adults Х

-more
+7.5 Once shortlisted for a property, applicants must demonstrate their eligibility by producing evidence of their residence or family connection to

-- 11.5Once shortlisted for a property, applicants must demonstrate their eligibility by producing evidence of their residence or family connection to Monmouthshire, valid identification, and confirmation of their financialcircumstances. - 11.6To purchase a property applicants must have an acceptable credit history and be in a position to access a mortgage with an approved mortgage lender - approved by the Council of Mortgage Lenders (CML).
-The purchaser must provide the Community Landlord with a valid mortgage offer certificate on application of eligible properties. - 11.7An applicant must not be in rent arrears, have any re-chargeable arrears to the Local Authority or Community Landlord partners or be subject to a court order for breach of occupation contract conditions to proceed with an offer of accommodation.
+- Monmouthshire, valid identification, and confirmation of their financial circumstances. - 7.6 To purchase a property applicants must have an acceptable credit history and be in a position to access a mortgage with an approved mortgage lender approved by the Council of Mortgage Lenders (CML).
+The purchaser must provide the Community Landlord with a valid mortgage offer certificate on application of eligible properties. - 7.7 An applicant must not be in rent arrears, have any re-chargeable arrears to the Local Authority or Community Landlord partners or be subject to a court order for breach of occupation contract conditions to proceed with an offer of accommodation.

-12. Intermediate homes in rural areas
+8.0 Intermediate homes in rural areas

-12.1Where an opportunity arises to allocate intermediate homes in rural areas, we will defer and prioritise in accordance to the Rural Allocations Policy - seeAppendix 1.
+8.1 Where an opportunity arises to allocate intermediate homes in rural areas, we will defer and prioritise in accordance to the Rural Allocations Policy - see Appendix 1.

-13. Registration
+9.0 Registration

-- 13.1Applicants must register through Homesearch, once registered applicants will be able to log in using their email address and password. - 13.2Any registration details found to contain false or misleading information could result in the cancellation of the registered application. - 13.3It is the responsibility of applicants to ensure their application is kept up to date with regard to any change in personal circumstances. - 13.4Registration for Intermediate properties does not bind the Council or the Community Landlord to offer any particular property or any property at all.
+- 9.1 Applicants must register through Homesearch, once registered applicants will be able to log in using their email address and password. - 9.2 Any registration details found to contain false or misleading information could result in the cancellation of the registered application. - 9.3 It is the responsibility of applicants to ensure their application is kept up to date with regard to any change in personal circumstances. - 9.4 Registration for Intermediate properties does not bind the Council or the Community Landlord to offer any particular property or any property at all.
 The allocation of Intermediate housing is not bound by the same legislation as the administration of social housing.

-14. Fees
+10.0 Fees

-- 14.1Registration to the scheme is free of charge. - 14.2Applicants must refer to the individual Community Landlord for details of holding fees, rent in advance and other administration charges when a property is selected.
+- 10.1 Registration to the scheme is free of charge. - 10.2 Applicants must refer to the individual Community Landlord for details of holding fees, rent in advance and other administration charges when a property is selected.